DerrykMac/DerrykMac/AboutMe.md

 made around 6 games with unity

-attempted to make a game with python
+Made a raytracer with python